petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 ## `$6` – Invert Probe Input (boolean/mask)

 Controls the polarity of the **probe input pin(s)**.
-If your probe shows **triggered when not connected**, invert it here.
+If your probe shows **triggered when it's not making contact**, invert it here.

 :::info Context
 - In most builds: `$6` is a simple **boolean** (0=normal, 1=invert).